 Three plankton sampling points were selected for the primary survey.
-The sampling locations are presented in Table 4.32 and Figure 4.50.
+The sampling locations are presented in Table 4.32 and Figure 4.47.
 For phytoplankton analysis, one litre of water sample was collected from each sampling point using Luggol's lodine preservative.
 From the precipitated samples, all workout has been done and 5% formalin solution used to preserve it for the future reference.
 The identification and quantitative analysis of phytoplankton samples have been done by using Leica microscope.
 For qualitative and quantitative analysis of zooplankton, the samples have been collected by filtering 50L of water using No. 25 bolting silk cloth plankton-net (with 64μm aperture size and allowing nearly 33% open area).
-The concentrated sample thus collected was fixed using adequate preservatives carried to laboratory for analysis.
-Benthos samples have been collected from three sites by using a grab sampler (Ekman's dredge).
+The concentrated sample thus collected from three sites by using a grab sampler (Ekman's dredge).
 The mud content has been removed and benthos samples preserved in a 250 ml plastic container with 10% neutralized formalin and habitat water solution further laboratory study.